Fares-ab/Saudi-Real-Estate-Analytics/README.md

 ## Key Insights

+The dashboard tooltips surface key findings such as:

-- Riyadh has the highest number of real estate listings in the dataset.
+- Riyadh has the highest number of real estate listings.
 - Land is the most listed property type.
-- Sale listings represent the majority of the market.
+- Sale listings represent the majority of the dataset.
 - Property prices vary considerably by city, district, property type, and property size.
-- Property characteristics and location strongly influence price per square meter.
+- Location and property characteristics strongly influence price per square meter.
-- Listing activity increased significantly during the later years of the dataset.
+- Listing activity changed significantly across the 2014–2022 data period.

 ---